SoarGroup/SoarGroup.github.io/docs/soar_manual/02_TheSoarArchitecture.md

 The complete problem space for the blocks world is shown in Figure 2.6.
 Typically, when

 ![The problem space in the blocks-world includes all operators that move blocks from one location to another and all possible configurations of the three blocks.](Images/blocks-ps.svg)
+/// caption
+The problem space in the blocks-world includes all operators that move blocks from one location to another and all possible configurations of the three blocks.
+///

 Soar solves a problem in this problem space, it does not explicitly generate all of the states, examine them, and then create a path.
 Instead, Soar isin a specific state at a given time